 Open-ear designs get rid of that internal echo entirely.
 You can get through the toughest kilometres without that artificial amplification making every breath sound laboured, even when you’ve still got plenty left in the tank.

 Part 3.
-Key Features to Look for in Parkrun Headphones
+Key Features to Look for in Marathon Headphones

 1. Secure Fit and Stability Mechanisms